Urge To Pee but Little Comes Out (Pregnant)

 Lean Forward or Try Double Voiding

 Another option is to pee, then wait 10 minutes and pee again.
 This is known as double voiding.
-Double voiding might be especially helpful before bedtime if you’re experiencing nocturia (waking up because you need to pee during the night).
+Double voiding might be especially helpful before bedtime if you’re experiencing nocturia (waking up to urinate in the middle of the night).

 Maintain a Healthy (Pregnancy) Weight

-Weight gain is a natural and healthy part of pregnancy.
-You should work closely with your doctor to determine the healthy amount of weight you should gain.
+Some weight gain is a healthy part of pregnancy.
+You should work closely with your doctor to determine the healthy amount of weight you should gain for your pregnancy.
 Gaining excess weight puts additional stress on your organs and pelvic muscles.
-That increased pressure can further disrupt your urge to urinate, making you feel the need for more frequent urination.
+That increased pressure can further increase your urge to urinate, making you run to the bathroom more frequently.

 Do Kegel Exercises to Strengthen Your Pelvic Floor Muscles

-These exercises strengthen the muscles that support the uterus, bladder, and urethra, as well as other organs in the pelvis.
+These exercises strengthen the muscles that support the uterus, bladder, and urethra.
 Kegel or pelvic floor exercises can be done any time, either sitting or lying down.
-You can even do them when you are eating, working at your desk, or when you are resting.
+Kegels can even be done when you are eating, working at your desk, or when you are resting.

-In describing how to perform Kegels, some equate it to the same technique used to stop urine midstream, or trying to prevent gas from escaping the rectum.
+In describing how to perform Kegels, some will describe it as the same sensation as the technique used to stop urine midstream, or trying to prevent gas from escaping the rectum.

-You can assess whether or not you are using the correct muscles by either a) holding a hand mirror in front of the vagina and looking for the perineum to lift up when you contract, or b) by placing one finger inside your vagina and feeling that finger lifted and squeezed when you contract.
+You can assess whether or not you are using the correct muscles by either a) holding a hand mirror in front of the vagina and looking for the perineum to lift up when you contract, or by placing one clean finger inside your vagina and feeling that finger squeezed when you contract.

 Kegels are typically performed by squeezing for 3 seconds and then relaxing for an equal amount of time (3 seconds).
-This is repeated 10 times, 3 times a day, with an eventual goal of 10 seconds per squeeze.
+This is repeated as pelvic floor exercises which one should try to do every day.

 Try Wearing Leakproof Underwear